herlyn-mortensen/Final-Project1/README.md

 - Red color signifies virus and alertness.
 It was used for the primary color of the site/app.
 - Font awesome icons are also used to designate specific elements such as green bullet check points.
 - Illustrations are also used to convey the text information better.

+### FEATURES

+The interactive charts on the site are the major feature, allowing the visitor to observe different numeric data on Covid-19 instances and vaccine rate.
+It also has a drop down menu where you may select different countries and project data from the selected one.

+With pending implementations, the site has plans on adding a global map feature with colors contrasts and descriptions that shows which countries have high covid rates, high vaccine rates and travel information.
+It can also feature the latest news and articles on potential new vaccines and developments against Covid-19 as well as other potential new viruses and variants.

+For the bugs and limitations, I find that I can’t create a default country that the chart can show before I even select another country on the drop down menu.

+### USER STORIES